awsdocs/amazon-fsx-windows-user-guide/doc_source/multi-az-deployments.md

 # Multi\-AZ File System Deployments<a name="multi-az-deployments"></a>

 Each Amazon FSx for Windows File Server file system resides in a particular Availability Zone \(AZ\), which you specify during creation\.
 Amazon FSx automatically replicates file system data within the AZ, and ensures high availability within the AZ by detecting and addressing component failures\.
-For workloads that require multi\-AZ redundancy to tolerate temporary AZ unavailability, you can create multiple file systems in separate AZs, keep them in sync, and configure failover between them\.
+For workloads that require Multi\-AZ redundancy to tolerate temporary AZ unavailability, you can create multiple file systems in separate AZs, keep them in sync, and configure failover between them\.

 Amazon FSx fully supports the use of the Microsoft Distributed File System \(DFS\) for file system deployments across multiple AZs to get Multi\-AZ availability and durability\.
 Using DFS Replication, you can automatically replicate data between two file systems\.
-Using DFS Namespaces, you can configure one file system as your primary and the other as your standby, with automatic failover to the standby in the event that the primary becomes unresponsive\.
+Using DFS Namespaces, you can configure one file system as your primary and the other as your standby, with automatic failover to the standby if the primary becomes unresponsive\.
 In the following topics, you can find a description of how to set up and use DFS Replication and DFS Namespaces failover across AZs with Amazon FSx\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/fsx/latest/WindowsGuide/images/MultiAZDiagram.png)